 Creating a password/pass phrase policy

 This example password/pass phrase policy could be used by an organisation to help protect client and employee data.
-It is jointly published by ICAEW's Business Law and IT Faculty.
+It is jointly published by ICAEW's Business Law and Tech Faculty.

 This content is not intended to constitute legal advice.
 Specific legal advice should be sought before taking or refraining from taking any action in relation to the matters outlined.